API Reference

 Configures exponential retries for a task.
 You can specify the total number

-to retry indefinitely), and the minimum and maximum delays
+of attempts (or None to retry indefinitely), and the minimum and maximum delays

 between attempts.